 Accreditation/approval of GP Supervisors (all types) and learning environments is currently undertaken by the GP School team.
-However, the approval of learning environments has moved over to Training Hubs (see Section 2.4).
+However, the approval of learning environments is due to move over to Training Hubs (see Section 2.4).

-The approval process has also changed to take into consideration the larger primary care footprints such as Primary Care Networks (PCNs) and Federations, and the flexibility this affords to increase training capacity within primary care.
+The process for approval is also changing to take into consideration the larger primary care footprints such as Primary Care Networks (PCNs) and Federations, and the flexibility this affords to increase training capacity within primary care.
+This is currently a work in progress.
 In addition, a risk-based approach will be adopted by using quality data such as CQC registration, Doctors in Training feedback or local intelligence from Associate Deans and other healthcare professionals involved in educational governance.
 Plans are taking shape to ensure where possible, that a single approval process is used for multi-professional groups, for example a Doctor in Training, nurses, pharmacists, First Contact Practitioners etc. The NW Practice Education Group (NWPEG) are involved in this process and are supportive of it.